 [zeroregion] If set to ESMC_REGION_TOTAL (default) the total regions of all DEs in dstField will be initialized to zero before updating the elements with the results of the sparse matrix multiplication.
 If set to ESMC_REGION_EMPTY the elements in dstField will not be modified prior to the sparse matrix multiplication and results will be added to the incoming element values.
 Setting zeroregion to ESMC_REGION_SELECT will only zero out those elements in the destination Array that will be updated by the sparse matrix multiplication.

-15.4.13 ESMC_FieldRegridRelease - Free resources used by a regridding operation routehandle Handle carrying the sparse matrix
+16.4.13 ESMC_FieldRegridRelease - Free resources used by a regridding operation

 '''

 int ESMC_FieldRegridRelease(ESMC_RouteHandle routehandle); // inout

 '''